ianllewellyn/gunship/README.md

 ## must have

-* An underlying ground grid so it looks like we're flying forward

 * Ship: Kill animation
 * Ship: Drop sparks after one hit
 * Ship: Rotor imbalance after two hits